cfnnmcg/panbiotracks/README.md

 # Panbiotracks

-A program to do tracks analysis, Léon Croizat's geometrical approach to biogeography.
-Currently, it generates individual tracks, internal generalized tracks and generalized nodes.
+A program to do tracks analysis, Léon Croizat's geometrical approach to biogeography (Croizat, 1958).
+Currently, it can build individual tracks, internal generalized tracks and generalized nodes, as described in the accompanying article (*in development*).

 It has three main functions:

 - It builds an individual track from a list of locations in a comma-separated file (CSV) and saves the result to an ESRI shape file (SHP).
-- It builds a pseudo-generalized track from a set of individual tracks and saves the result to an ESRI shape file (SHP).
+- It builds an internal generalized track (IGT) from a set of individual tracks and saves the result to an ESRI shape file (SHP).
-- It identifies the intersections between a set of generalized tracks and marks each as a node, then saves the result to an ESRI shape file (SHP).
+- It identifies the intersections between a set of generalized tracks and marks each one as a node, then saves the result to an ESRI shape file (SHP).

+## Download and installation

+*Panbiotracks* is a self-contained executable that can be run as is, without installing it.
+To get it, go to the [Releases page](https://github.com/cfnnmcg/panbiotracks/releases) and download the right file according to your operating system.
+If the file is in compressed format, unpack it before use.

+Once downloaded, go to the directory where you saved the executable and open it from a terminal window, like GNOME terminal or Windows PowerShell.

 ## Basic usage